donkuri/learn-mathematics/README.md

-# A mathematics undergraduate curriculum
+# Learn Mathematics

-This is the repository for the math undergrad curriculum website.
+This is the repository for the [Learn Mathematics](https://donkuri.github.io/learn-mathematics) website.